InterDigitalInc/AdvantEDGE/docs/project/project-faq.md

 ## FAQ 2: K8s Docker container runtime deprecation
 _**Starting with k8s version 1.22, Docker container runtime is no longer supported**_

-With release 1.20, Kubernetes announced the deprecation of Docker as a container runtime, promoting instead other runtimes that support the
+With release 1.20, Kubernetes announced that it was deprecating Docker as a container runtime, promoting instead other runtimes that support the
-Container Runtime Interface (CRI) such as containerd and CRI-O. As of release 1.22, Docker container runtime was officially unsupported.
+Container Runtime Interface (CRI), such as containerd and CRI-O. As of release 1.22, Docker container runtime is officially unsupported by k8s.

 **Why deprecate Docker container runtime?**